paweu9000/Luisaac/README.md

 ## Todo

 - Add persistent score sheets
-- Add restarting
-- Add death
+- Add choice to restar in menu and after death

 ## License